DividoFinancialServices/divido-api-php/README.md

 -d amount="1253.00" \
 -d deliveryMethod="delivery" \
 -d trackingNumber="DHL291824419F" \
--d comments="Order was delivered to the customer by DHL" \
+-d comment="Order was delivered to the customer by DHL" \
 ```